What you and businesses can and cannot do during the outbreak and what happens if you break these new laws.

 We are learning more about the virus every day and we know the risk of transmission is lower outdoors than indoors – the virus survives for minutes outdoors but can live for hours on surfaces indoors.
 However, lower risk outdoors doesn’t mean no risk.
 It is still vital for us all to be physical distancing.

-If I meet a person from another household in their garden can I use their toilet?
+If I meet a person from another extended household in their garden can I use their toilet?

 You should try not to – the more we go into other people’s homes and touch things, the more the risk of spreading and/or contracting the virus.
-If you have to use facilities in another household, the toilet and hand basin should be cleaned thoroughly before and after use.
+If you have to use facilities in another household (outside your extended household), the toilet and hand basin should be cleaned thoroughly before and after use.
 Hands should be washed thoroughly after use and hand towels should not be shared.

 I am not part of an extended household with someone but I think they still need my care or support – can I visit them?

-You are allowed to provide care for or to help someone who needs it, such as an older person, a child or a vulnerable adult, even if they are not part of your extended household.
+You are allowed to provide care for or to help someone who needs it, such as an older person, a child or a vulnerable adult, even if they are not part of your extended household and even if there are local restrictions in place which would otherwise stop you meeting them.
 This includes being indoors with them.
-But you should consider whether there are alternative sources of support available.
 You can also visit someone on compassionate grounds if necessary.

-In considering whether there is a need to visit someone outside your extended household, especially indoors, you should remember we all have a responsibility to recognise the risks the virus presents to ourselves, our families and friends and our wider communities.
+When considering whether there is a need to visit someone outside your extended household, especially indoors and especially when that means entering or leaving an area with local restrictions, you should remember we all have a responsibility to recognise the risks the virus presents to ourselves, our families and friends and our wider communities.

 What do you mean by compassionate grounds?

-You may have compassionate reasons for visiting someone where that person is struggling with the lockdown generally or they may be suffering from a physical or mental illness, have suffered a bereavement or you may be concerned about their general wellbeing or welfare.
+You may have compassionate reasons for visiting someone where that person is struggling with restrictions on meeting others generally or they may be suffering from a physical or mental illness, have suffered a bereavement or you may be concerned about their general wellbeing or welfare.

-Other examples of things that may be permitted, include visits to people living or staying in care homes, in supported living services, or in children’s homes or young offender institutions.
-In each case, the service provider will need to put in place appropriate social distancing and safety measures before allowing visits, and you should contact them before travelling.
+Other examples of things that may be permitted, include visits to people living or staying in supported living services, in children’s homes or young offender institutions.
+In each case, the service provider needs to put in place appropriate social distancing and safety measures before allowing visits, and you should contact them before travelling.